coder/coder/docs/quickstart/aws.md

 # Amazon Web Services

+This quickstart shows you how to set up the Coder server on AWS which will provision AWS-hosted, Linux workspaces.

 ## Requirements

-This quickstart assumes you are assigned the `AdministratorAccess` policy to AWS.
+This quickstart assumes you are assigned the `AdministratorAccess` policy on AWS.

 ## Setting Up Security Groups for EC2